Pan-Zihao/Pan-Zihao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a third-year undergraduate student at [the School of Software Engineering](https://sse.sysu.edu.cn/), Sun Yat-sen University.
-I have previously interned at the [Maple Lab](https://maple.lab.westlake.edu.cn/) of Westlake University, [AIR](https://air.tsinghua.edu.cn/) at Tsinghua University, and [InplusLab](https://inpluslab.com/) at Sun Yat-sen University.
 I am honored to have been mentored by [Guo-Jun Qi](https://www.westlake.edu.cn/faculty/guojun-qi.html), Fellow of IEEE & IAPR, and [Zibin Zheng](https://scholar.google.com/citations?user=zWnsNrkAAAAJ&hl=en), Fellow of IEEE & IET.

 My research interests include **Deep Generative Models, Multimodal Learning, and Computer Vision**.
 I am dedicated to the automated creation of films and artworks, where everyone can be the protagonist of their own story.